dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-04-11-culture_shocks.md

 We many times promote the best "local" person in the room at least to the highest positions in our companies (part 2: (Kiske field)[_posts/2015-03-20-kiske_field]) as it would have happened in France or Spain, although the London-zone is to some extent, a city of first generation immigrants, a small US.

 It is contradictory to consider that people from this country, not many generations before, challenged existing assumptions, invested in science, reserach producing an infinte catalogue of scientific discoveries among others.
 Yet again, as in "It's a one way street" above, internally in companies you are not allowed to challenge what is communicated to you or even discuss it thoroughly.
 In strictly business culture, concepts from Silicon valley had to grow here from the start, even if they manifestated from a culture considered similar (don't say USA is "Anglo-Saxon") expressed in exactly the same language.
 As a paradox, German end Scandinavian business cultures embraced them first.
 At the same time in the entertainment sphere some reason overseas junk pop is accepted, such as the curves or Rihana's bottom or big-brother-X-factor as it is the case in ... (you've guessed it) a typical European country.

+Another realisation was how much what we produce derives from our culture, origins and the society on which we were brought up.
+There was the false assumption that in purely technical disciples, things would be more abstract in a mathematical sense while also internationalised because of ...
+Internet.
+Maybe, reflecting on "(business relationships)[https://medium.com/@dimist/problematic-business-relationships-44dc00aeb05c "Business relatioships medium"] - (business relationships)[/posts/2015-02-01-relationships "Business relationships - local copy"]" the argument is best summarised in the following http://en.wikiquote.org/wiki/Andy_Warhol quote:

+"*What’s great about this country is that America started the tradition where the richest consumers buy essentially the same things as the poorest.
+You can be watching TV and see Coca-Cola, and you know that the President drinks Coke, ...*"

+the reason why US can make better software (which is same for everybody) and iPhones, even if the theoretical foundations have been laid here.

 That's the end of this series of articles.
 Thank you for reading up to this point!